KyleBanks/kylewbanks.com-AndroidApp/README.md

 - Cache the posts on a client side database
 - Only load posts newer than the cached ones
-- Better styling of the posts (PrettyPrint, etc.)
+- Get prettyprint to work from the local file, rather than remote